 Finally towards the end of the course we will look at professional practise, where and how to apply for funding, exhibitions and the potential of social media to showcase our work.

-The end of the year will culminate in a group show at the beautiful contemporary art space The Art Pavilion at Mile End.
+The end of the year will culminate in a group show at the beautiful contemporary art space The Art Pavilion Mile End Park.